enzoaaragao/FEP-Numerical-Methods-and-Economic-Simulation/README.md

 ---

 ## Credits
-The projects could not be done without the assist of professor [Paulo Vasconcelos](https://sigarra.up.pt/fep/en/func_geral.formview?p_codigo=205391) and, mainly, professor [José Matos](https://sigarra.up.pt/fep/en/func_geral.formview?p_codigo=232211) which helped me with the transition probability matrix of the "...Markov_Chains" challenge in project 2.
+The projects could not be done without the assist of Professor [Paulo Vasconcelos](https://sigarra.up.pt/fep/en/func_geral.formview?p_codigo=205391) and, mainly, Professor [José Matos](https://sigarra.up.pt/fep/en/func_geral.formview?p_codigo=232211) which helped me with the transition probability matrix of the "...Markov_Chains" challenge in project 2.

 I would also like to thank some colleagues such as Clara Silva, Luís Miranda, Pedro Freitas, and Telmo Teixeira for the fruitfull discussions about the projects.